MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/merge-checkpoints-with-many-differencing-disks.md

 1. Follow these steps to create a script to merge the disks.
 These instructions create a script in `C:\temp\merge.txt`.
    1. On the local `C:` drive, create a folder that is named `temp`.
-   1. Open an Administrative Powershell window, and then run the following command:
+   1. Open an Administrative PowerShell window, and then run the following command:

       ```powershell
       $vm = Read-Host("please enter the VMname")